conscious-lang/conscious-lang-docs/recommendations.md

 Perhaps the most important thing about remediation is communicating what you’re doing - to your developers, your users, your customers - anybody who has a stake in the change.
 This is particularly critical with changes in category 3 (above).

-If you use tags/labels in your tickets and/or git commits/pull requests, we recommend the use of the tag ‘inclusion’, as recommended in https://medium.com/@sunnydeveloper/squash-inclusion-bugs-982a3e5ee29d.
+If you use tags/labels in your tickets and/or git commits/pull requests, we recommend the use of the tag ‘inclusion’, as recommended in [this blog post](https://medium.com/@sunnydeveloper/squash-inclusion-bugs-982a3e5ee29d).
 This will allow potential contributors to find these tickets quickly, and will also allow us to identify other projects working on the same issue once the label begins to spread.

 ### Expect Pushback